Cidaas/terraform-provider-cidaas/README.md

 # cidaas_password_policy (Resource)

-The Password Policy resource in the provider allows you to manage the password policy within the Cidaas.
+The Password Policy resource in the provider allows you to manage the password policy within the cidaas.

  Ensure that the below scopes are assigned to the client with the specified `client_id`: